zimmerlab/EmpiReS/README.md

 of the two involved equivalence classes (fold change of fold changes, **diffsplic.difflog2fc**).

-# Analysis of Differential Expression
+## 3 Differential Expression

-The steps described in section [2](#DAS){reference-type="ref" reference="DAS"} will also analyze differential expression, so when fastq or BAM files are available just follow the steps described in that section.
-Additionally, EmpiReS allows to analyze differential expression from a files that can easily be exported from an expression set in R.
-For this the task `diffexp_on_eset` is used that takes the following
+The steps described in section [2](#DAS) will also analyze differential expression, so when fastq or BAM files are available just follow the steps described in that section.
+Additionally, EmpiReS allows to analyze differential expression from a files that can easily be exported from an expression set in R. For this the task `diffexp_on_eset` is used that takes the following inputs:
-inputs:

 -   input directory (`-inputdir`) containing three files: `exprs.txt` containing the feature count matrix with features as rows and